zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 - [ ] Refine the prompts using ChatGPT
 - [ ] Experiment to see if learning 3 tasks is better than learning two tasks.
 The baseline learns output-from-examples and input-from-inputs, the new experiment also learns code-from-examples.
 10k steps per task.
 - [ ] Can we solve some of the evaluation tasks using generated code?
+- [ ] Discrepancies between datasets: bda2d7a6 has 5 samples on my dataset, 4 on the web